nettemhandu/AI-Running-Buddy-Hackathon/README.md

-# Ai-Running-Buddy-Hackathon
+## AI-Running-Buddy-Hackathon

 The goal was to:

 Build a simple app using a free AI API to pull data, display it, and add a fun AI-powered feature.
-No experience needed—just curiosity and creativity ✨
+No experience needed—just curiosity and creativity.

-Features :
+## Features :

 Live Weather Updates – Enter your city and get real-time weather.